Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic semantics

+\begin{remark} The evaluation games we have defined make use of special subgames---the embedded games.
+The reason for distinguishing these subgames from the evaluation games is purely technical and could be avoided.
+The distinction will help us organize and simplify proofs later on in the paper.
+The most natural way of thinking of the evaluation games and the embedded subgames is that they simply form a single game used for evaluating formulae of \ATL, and the separation of the embedded games matters only in our reasoning \emph{about} the evaluation games, not in \emph{using} these games for evaluating formulae. \end{remark}

-\item[(6)] Let $\pos_i=({\pl},q,\coop{A}\psi \Rl\theta)$.
-The next position $\pos_{i+1}$ is the exit position of the embedded game $\embgame({\pl},{\opl},A,q,\theta,\psi)$. \end{enumerate} This completes the definition of the evaluation game. \end{definition} We sometimes say that the embedded game for a formula $\coop{A}\psi \U\theta$ is an \defstyle{eventuality game} and the embedded game for $\coop{A}\psi \Rl\theta$ is a \defstyle{safety game}.
+We can say that the embedded game for a formula $\coop{A}\psi \U\theta$ is an \defstyle{eventuality game} and the embedded game for $\coop{A}\psi \Rl\theta$ a \defstyle{safety game}.
 Intuitively, the embedded game $\embgame(\vrf,\ctr,A,q,\psi_{\ctr},\psi_{\octr})$ can be seen as a `simultaneous reachability game' where both players have a goal they are trying to reach before the opponent reaches her/his goal.
 The verifier $\vrf$ leads the coalition $A$ and the falsifier $\ovrf$ leads the opposing coalition $\overline A$.
 The goal of each of $\vrf$ and $\ovrf$ is defined by a formula.
 When $\vrf = \ctr$, the goal of $\vrf$ is to \emph{verify} $\psi_{\ctr}$ and the goal of $\ovrf$ is to \emph{falsify} $\psi_{\octr}$, where verifying $\psi_{\ctr}$ corresponds to reaching a state where $\psi_{\ctr}$ holds and falsifying $\psi_{\octr}$ corresponds to reaching the complement of the set of states where $\psi_{\octr}$ holds.
-When $\vrf \not=\ctr$, the goal of $\vrf$ is to verify $\psi_{\overline{\ctr}}$ and that of $\ovrf$ is to falsify $\psi_{\ctr}$.
+When $\vrf=\octr$, the goal of $\vrf$ is to verify $\psi_{\overline{\ctr}}$ and that of $\ovrf$ is to falsify $\psi_{\ctr}$.
 Both players $\vrf$ and $\ovrf$ have the possibility to end the game when they believe that they have reached their goal.
 However, the controller is responsible for ending the embedded game in finite time, and (s)he will lose if the game continues infinitely long.
 If both players reach their targets at the same time, the controller $\ctr$ has the priority to end the embedded game first.